 Treating Patients With NSCLC and High PD-L1 Expression in the First Line

-During a live virtual event, Ravi Salgia, MD, PhD, discussed treatment considerations for a patient with non–small cell lung cancer with a brain metastasis.
+During a live virtual event, Ravi Salgia, MD, PhD, discussed the use of immune checkpoint inhibitor monotherapy for a patient with non–small cell lung cancer with very high PD-L1 expression with participants.

-A 72-year-old White man presents with chest discomfort, cough, and dyspnea.
+A 72-year-old white man presented with chest discomfort, cough, and dyspnea.
 He had a history of mild chronic obstructive pulmonary disorder and was a former smoker who quit 25 years ago and had 10 pack-years of exposure.
 A CT scan of the chest and abdomen revealed a 9.0-cm spiculated mass in the left lower lobe, loculated pleural effusion in the left hemithorax, and right adrenal metastasis.

-PET/CT scan showed fluorine-18 fluorodeoxyglucose uptake in the left lung mass, pleura and right adrenal gland.
+PET/CT scan showed 18 fluorine-fluorodeoxyglucose uptake in the left lung mass, pleura, and right adrenal gland.
 A brain MRI showed a solitary brain lesion of 1.5 cm but no central nervous system (CNS) symptoms.

 Physical examination was notable for decreased breath sounds in the left lung base.
 His ECOG performance score was 1.
-Lab work was unremarkable with normal organ function and blood counts.
+The laboratory work was unremarkable with normal organ function and blood counts.

 An image-guided biopsy of the lung mass showed a poorly differentiated adenocarcinoma of the lung.
 Immunohistochemistry showed PD-L1 tumor proportion score (TPS) of 95%.
 Tissue next-generation sequencing (NGS) was negative for molecular aberrations in EGFR, ROS1, BRAF, ALK, RET, MET, ERBB2, NTRK, but was positive for KRAS G12C mutation.
 The disease was microsatellite stable.